To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 AxiaFunder | not profitable

-However, from the limited information provided its trajectory is good, as losses appear to have declined each year for the past three years.
+From the limited information provided its trajectory is good, as losses appear to have declined each year for the past four years.
 It's business model looks to be one which should reach profitability soon, presuming it continues to build up the number of opportunities it offers through its online platform.

 BLEND Network | not profitable?